guoyu07/yafSwoole/README.md

 ## Run with php-fpm
 1. This application in a state of  beta,if you find some bug,it can run with php-fpm to fix bug
-2. Set nginx root dir with yafSwoole/application
+2. Set nginx root dir with yafSwoole
 3. Open your browser and enter http://ip/index.php

 ##Thanks